Contra (New England)

 R O’M twirl/roll left.

-B2: Ladies Chain lady could raise her left arm to twirl Cw. under man’s left arm into:
+B2: Ladies Chain (lady could twirl Cw. under their raised left arms) into:

 left hand Star (Ccw.).
 At the third place, peel-off to a longways line (progressing).